Secreto31126/whatsapp-api-js/BREAKING.md

 `ActionProductList`.
 If you are using the former to send multi product messages, updating is as simple as renaming the class to the new one.

+### Version pinning warning

+Although not a breaking change, it's worth mentioning that the library will now show a warning if the API version is not pinned.
+This is to encourage good practices and avoid unexpected changes in the API at production.

 ## 2.0.0

 ### Classes renamed, splitted and moved